Guide to Elope at the Smoky Mountains National Park | Locations, planning tips, packages, etc.

 The permit to Elope at the Great Smoky Mountains is $50.
 It’s recommended get this permit as soon as possible, some locations fill up really fast and they allow just one ceremony per day.

-• Parking permits are required for those who park for longer than 15 minutes.
+• Parking pass are required for those who park for longer than 15 minutes.

 6. Get Married!